-C.S. formed in the terrible autumn of 2013, under a pall of paranoia and disgust, as predator missiles rained on Middle Eastern heads and each day brought news of further surveillance of innocents and more aggressive pursuit of those who had the nerve to inform us about it.
+The band formed in the terrible autumn of 2013, under a pall of paranoia and disgust, as predator missiles rained on Middle Eastern heads and each day brought news of further surveillance of innocents and more aggressive pursuit of those who had the nerve to inform us about it.

 Against this backdrop, erstwhile collaborators Don De Vore and Reggie Debris put aside the stringed instruments on which they’d first learned to play music and on which they were comfortable and versed, and assembled an impressive pile of analog electronics: samplers, step sequencers, synths and drum machines, all supplemented by effects pedals usually applied to guitars.
-They learned the ropes by pairing intense study with simple doing, attacking this new instrumental landscape with abandon and discovering the deep world of their new chosen tools in the process.

 From the largely improvised sessions, many accompanied by drummer Ryan Rapsys, the seeds of songs began their germination.
 Lyrics that Debris had been amassing over years of political rage and frustration began to find their homes when paired with ad-libbed instrumentals.
 Melodies and cadences alchemically emerged as the words settled into their natural rhythmic patterns.